The four other children in the Martin family who reached adulthood were:

 Marie Céline Martin, the seventh of the nine children, came into this world on April 28, 1869, with light brown hair and hazel eyes.
 Days later, Céline showed the same symptoms as her deceased siblings, and so Zélie sent her to stay with a wet nurse for several months.

-Once, as Céline was sitting on the front door step, a poor girl walked by and gave her a sarcastic look, which caused Céline to snap at her, “Go away!”
+Once, as Céline was sitting on the front door step, a poor girl walked by and gave her a snide look, which caused Céline to snap at her, “Go away!”
 In response, the child approached her and slapped her face.
 After that, Céline told her mother, “I hate the poor!”
 Later, her mother convinced her to forgive the child.
 The next morning, she relented and offered a bouquet of flowers to Our Lady and said to her mother, “I love the poor very much now!”

 When Zélie was diagnosed with cancer in 1877, the family tried to shield the two youngest girls from their mother’s suffering.
 In an attempt to explain her condition to Céline, Zélie allowed her to see the deep swelling and bruising from her shoulders up to her neck.
 This experience left an indelible imprint on Céline.
 When Zélie died on August 28, 1877, Céline was only seven years old.

 After Zélie’s death, her family moved to Lisieux to be closer to her brother and his wife, Isidore and Céline Guérin.
 Louis hesitated for fear of leaving their friends and familiar surroundings.
 However, after much debate between Louis, Marie and Pauline, it was decided to move.
 Céline entered the Benedictine Abbey of Notre Dame Boarding School with her sister Léonie in 1878.
-Léonie stayed at the boarding school full-time whereas Céline was only a day-boarder.
+Léonie stayed at the boarding school full-time, whereas Céline was only a day-boarder.
 Céline was placed in classes with students who were much older than she was.
 Despite the age difference, she was an excellent student.

 The Quesnels, neighbors and friends of the Martins, had a son named Albert, who often gave Céline advice on drawing and painting.
 On the evening of April 9, 1888, the same day her sister Thérèse entered the Carmel, Albert proposed marriage to Céline (at that time she was 18 and he was 29).
 She never considered saying “yes” as she knew she wanted to be a nun.
 However, his proposal made her question whether God was really calling her.
 As she wrote in her autobiography years later, “I kept telling myself ‘Could this offer, which was made to me the instant Thérèse left me, be an indication of God's will for me?’”
 After her refusal, Albert entered the seminary and was ordained a priest.
 Just two months after the proposal, Céline told her father of her own call to be a nun and made a vow of virginity.
 She did not enter at this time, however, due to her father’s bad health.